mohamedan4/Power-Zone-Website/README.md

 >
 > The current version represents the implemented stage of the project.
 Additional workout programs, nutrition plans, user account features, database integration, progress tracking, and personalized features are planned for future development.

+## Project Demo

+Want to see the website without downloading the project?

+A short video showing the website is available in the `Documentation` folder.
+It gives you a quick look at the main pages, navigation, animations, and interactive features.
+---
 ---

 ## Overview